apache/shardingsphere/document/en/content/faq/_index.md

 Sharding-Sphere uses lombok to implement minimal code.
 For details, please refer to [lombok](https://projectlombok.org/download.html).

-sharding-jdbc-orchestration module needs to perform ` MVN install` command to generate gRPC-related Java file according to the protobuf file.
+sharding-jdbc-orchestration module needs to perform ` mvn install` command to generate gRPC-related Java file according to the protobuf file.

 #### 2. How to solve the Error of Cloud not resolve placeholder ... in string value ...?